 Ohana Early Learning provides all meals from morning tea through lunch to afternoon tea and a late snack for those children with us after 5PM.
-The food is prepared by our caterers, Jamaica Blue, using the NSW Department of Health 'Munch & Move' initiative and guidelines.
+The food is prepared by our caterers onsite at our Emerald Beach centre, using the NSW Department of Health 'Munch & Move' initiative and guidelines.
 We specifically cater for our little ones (under 2 years) with appropriate textured food to aid their development and our lead educators will work with parents in providing the outcomes you seek while working with our catering staff.

 Ohana provides a range of size appropriate nappies for all children requiring nappies.